ledlaux/pikoPD/README.md

 - You don't need to remove objects from `board.json`, script adds objects which are present in the patch.
 - Make sure to verify the correct pin configuration (e.g., **pin 1 corresponds to GPIO1**).
 - [print] objects are parsed by the scipt automatically, they will output to the serial console.
 Use moderately or it will crash device, also remove unused prints from the patch.
 Regular console also is available in the code.
 Use midi cc120 to enable/disable debug console while pikoPD runs.
-- **If you change the board in `board.json`, change midi mode or encouner some strange bugs, remove the project folder or rename it in the command to rebuild files.**
+- **If you change the board or change midi mode in `board.json` remove the project folder or rename it in the command to rebuild files.**
 - Tested on **macOS**.
 - If something does not work as expected on your system, please open a [GitHub issue](https://github.com/ledlaux/pikoPD/issues).